awsdocs/aws-android-developer-guide/doc_source/getting-started-lambda.rst

 #########################################
-Execute Code On Demand with Amazon Lambda
+Mobie Backend Using Amazon Lambda
 #########################################

 AWS Lambda is a compute service that runs your code in response to events and automatically manages